 Increased parathyroid hormone levels, as in primary and secondary hyperparathyroidism Hyperparathyroidism Hypercalcemia is a total serum calcium concentration > 10.4 mg/dL (> 2.60 mmol/L) or ionized serum calcium > 5.2 mg/dL (> 1.30 mmol/L).
 Principal causes include hyperparathyroidism, vitamin... read more

 Other hormonal disturbances, such as Cushing syndrome Cushing Syndrome Cushing syndrome is a constellation of clinical abnormalities caused by chronic high blood levels of cortisol or related corticosteroids.
 Cushing disease is Cushing syndrome that results from... read more and hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
-It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more

 Electrolyte disorders, such as hypomagnesemia Hypomagnesemia Hypomagnesemia is serum magnesium concentration 1.8 mg/dL ( 0.70 mmol/L).
 Causes include inadequate magnesium intake and absorption or increased excretion due to hypercalcemia or drugs such... read more and hypokalemia Hypokalemia Hypokalemia is serum potassium concentration 3.5 mEq/L ( 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
 The most common cause is... read more

 Severe chronic hypophosphatemia usually results from a prolonged negative phosphate balance.
 Causes include